magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 There was once a monk I met who told me he was a real meditator.
 He asked for permission to stay with me here and enquired about the schedule and standard of monastic discipline.
-I explained to him that in this monastery we live according to the the Buddha’s code of monastic discipline, and if he wanted to come and train with me he’d have to renounce his money and private supplies of goods.
+I explained to him that in this monastery we live according to the Vinaya, the Buddha’s code of monastic discipline, and if he wanted to come and train with me he’d have to renounce his money and private supplies of goods.
 He told me his practice was ‘non-attachment to all conventions’.
 I told him I didn’t know what he was talking about.
 ‘How about if I stay here,’ he asked, ‘and keep all my money but don’t attach to it.
 Money’s just a